mcollina/fastify-synology-chat/README.md

 ## Sending Messages

 The plugin adds a `synologyChat` decorator to your Fastify instance with a `sendMessage` method that allows you to easily send messages to Synology Chat.
+All messages are validated against a JSON schema to ensure compatibility with Synology Chat's API.

 ### Basic Sending